0v3rm1nd-dr4g0n/autorelay/README.md

 Run this command locally if relaying locally or run it on the jumpbox if you're relaying remotely: smbclient -U a%a //127.0.0.1

-Alternatively, if you gain admin rights through the SMB connection spawn a shell with: winexe a%a //127.0.0.1 -U cmd.exe
+Alternatively, if you gain admin rights through the SMB connection spawn a shell with: winexe -U a%a //127.0.0.1 -U cmd.exe